 Tip: To learn more about the model training process, see this article.

 You can also click on the column headers to sort the models.
 In particular, by clicking on the column header “Prediction quality”, the models will be sorted in descending order based on their prediction qualities.
 Clicking the “Prediction time” and “Training time” headers, sorts the models in ascending order of the corresponding time.

-If you are satisfied with the model performance, you can deploy 1 or more models by clicking on the “Deploy” button for each model.
-You can find these buttons on:
+If you are satisfied with the model performance, you can use the models to

 The summary cards; or